MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-push-setup-overview.md

 When the mapping is complete and stored, you can use the public API to POST the Dataverse user identifier, device token, and mobile application identifier in the device registration request to CI-J.

-View full details about registering devices and users in [Push notification device and user registration](real-time-marketing-push-user-device-registration.md).
+View full details about registering devices and users in [Push notification device registration](real-time-marketing-developer-push.md) and [user registration](real-time-marketing-push-user-mapping.md).

 ## Journey execution